raspberrypilearning/noobs-install/elcapitan.md

 # Installing Raspbian using Apple OS X El Capitan

-## Preparing the SD Card
+## Preparing the SD card

-If you have a fresh SD Card then the following steps may not be necessary, but they won't do any harm if you are unsure.
+If you have a fresh SD card then the following steps may not be necessary, but they won't do any harm if you are unsure.

-1. Start *Spotlight* by either clicking on the magnifying glass in the top right hand corner of the screen or by tapping the *Command Key* and *Space* on your keyboard.
+1. Start *Spotlight* by either clicking on the magnifying glass in the top right hand corner of the screen, or by tapping the *Command Key* and *Space* on your keyboard.

 2. Type *Disk Utility* into the search bar.

 ![Disk Utility](images/osx/1_diskutil.png)

-3. Choose the *Disk Utility* program which should be the the top hit.
+3. Choose the *Disk Utility* program, which should be the the top result.

 4. In the *Disk Utility* program, the available disks should be listed in the left-hand panel.
 Select it, and check that the *Capacity* matches the SD card that you inserted.